-This one-day award focuses on keeping young children and vulnerable adults safe from modern day risks.
-The course looks at safeguarding procedures and the risks associated with knife crime and radicalisation.
-It includes a review of how to communicate effectively and identify problems that could be occurring.
+This one-day course focuses on keeping young children and vulnerable adults safe from modern day risks.
+It looks at safeguarding procedures and the risks associated with knife crime and radicalisation.
+It also includes a review of how to communicate effectively and identify problems that could be occurring.

 The course will provide learners with the knowledge and skills to: